Strategic competitive advantages thanks to sophisticated mathematics

 What are the benefits of mathematical optimization?

-Many businesses are already forecasting by using predictive analytics.
-Concerning the question “what will happen?”, when deploying predictive analytics, models are built from historic data and used to predict unknown events or changes in the future.
-For example, market trends can be identified or disruptive changes in certain sectors can be identified at an early stage.
+Many businesses are already using Predictive Analytics to make forecasts.
+With regard to the question “what will happen?”, when deploying Predictive Analytics, models are built from historical data and used to predict unknown events or changes in the future.
+For example, market trends or disruptive changes in specific sectors can be identified early on.

 Prescriptive Analytics, however, goes even further.
-By applying various technologies (e.g. mathematical algorithms, simulation, machine learning and Artificial Intelligence) it analyzes a number of scenarios and as a result comes up with the best recommendation on what action to take.
-Deploying prescriptive analytics means, therefore, that you not only obtain optimized resource planning and the resulting cost savings.
+By applying various technologies (e.g. mathematical algorithms, simulation, Machine Learning and Artificial Intelligence) it analyzes a number of scenarios to come up with the best recommendation on which action should be taken next.
+By deploying Prescriptive Analytics, you not only obtain optimized resource planning and the resulting cost savings.
 It also provides a strategic competitive advantage – above all to data-driven companies.

 More interesting articles